 Benefits and dosage

 1. Digestive Support

-Ginger root is a medicinal herb used primarily for the treatment of dyspepsia (discomfort after eating), this includes the symptoms of bloating, heartburn, flatulence, and nausea.
-It is also considered helpful as a preventative for motion sickness and as a digestive.
+Ginger root is a medicinal herb used primarily for the treatment of dyspepsia (discomfort after eating), which includes the symptoms of bloating, heartburn, flatulence, and nausea.
+Gingerols powder is also believed to help prevent motion sickness and digestion.

 2. Relieve Nausea

 Ginger appears to be highly effective against nausea.